 The Tres Marias and Cebollas properties, covering 3,163 hectares, are located 150 km west of the city of Durango and 14 km southeast of Luismin's San Dimas/Tayoltita mine.
 The Company has an option agreement with Goldcorp Inc. and Luismin to earn up to a 75% interest in these properties by issuing 50,000 shares and incurring US\$1,700,000 in exploration expenditures over five years.
 Goldcorp/Luismin retain an option to buy back a 35% interest in the properties for US\$1,700,000 after the Company has acquired a 75% interest.
-There was no additional exploration work on these projects during the quarter.
-The Company has fulfilled its obligations under the agreements to October 2006.
+There was no additional exploration work on these projects during the period.